 A Party’s (Dis)Unity, a Party’s Priorities

-The New Hampshire House has voted to kill a “right-to-work” bill.
-My Facebook and Twitter feeds are noisy with the cries of RTW advocates who are upset that SB 11 failed on the Republicans’ watch.
+One example: the House recently voted to kill a “right-to-work” bill.
 Right-to-work is in the state GOP platform.
 Republican leadership in legislative and executive branches promoted the bill.
 It failed anyway, by 23 votes.

 *Yawn.*